JoeGruffins/caketwoprop/prop.md

 3. Add restore from hardware support.
 We are already on ledger so this should not be a problem.

-4. Add decred to btc pay server so that it can be used in Cake Pay.
-More below...
+4. Add decred to BTCPay Server so that it can be used with Cake Pay.
+Explanation below...

 ## Integrate DCR to BTCPay Server for use with Cake Pay